 Has established a verified association with the telephone number used for the call.

-This Report will define the principles for any techniques that might provide additional input to the SHAKEN attestation decision as well as identify the use cases where such techniques may be required to mitigate this attestation knowledge gap and identify the impacts with each of the different mechanisms.
+This Report will define the principles for any techniques that might provide additional input to allow the OSP to satisfy the third requirement (i.e., establishing a verified association with a TN) when making the SHAKEN attestation decision as well as identify the use cases where such techniques may be required to mitigate this attestation knowledge gap and identify the impacts with each of the different mechanisms.

 Normative References